-The solution to this persistent issue is not avoiding using music in your online videos.
+The solution to this persistent issue is not to avoid using music in your online videos.
 Silence is not golden when it comes to online videos.
 Here are a few ideas to consider:

 Another popular solution is paying for royalty free music libraries or songs.
 These songs are copyrighted without the need to pay license fees or royalties.
-The music of these libraries varies from poorly produced covers or songs that sound vaguely like a Beatles song to original stock music.
-Royalty free music can still present a videographer with issues, with some sites selling music they do not have the rights to.
+The music in these libraries varies in quality quite a bit.
+You’ll hear poorly produced covers, or songs that sound vaguely like a Beatles song, as well as amazing original stock music.

 Finally, you can fire up the synthesizer and make your own soundtrack.
 There are many user-friendly sites, free downloads, and apps out there that can turn a sweet little synth rift into a 5-minute electronic experience.